Preaching and Teaching From a Tablet

 OliveTree’s Bible Study – this is popular Bible app.
 You can set the scroll as horizontal or vertical.
 You can place notes on each verse.
 It now let’s you split-screen your Bible and notes.
 It will also show your notes in a popup window or in the split screen.
 It has good notes and marking features.
 You can mark a single word and you can see definitions of specific words if you’re using WIFI.
 It’s a good app, but not my favorite for preaching.
 It includes the KJV for free.
 There’s also a desktop app and you can sync between them.
 It will even sync with EverNote.

 Logos – this one has some impressive features.
 If you have an Internet connection you can see a Greek or Hebrew definition of a word as well as other Greek and Hebrew words that are also used for the same English word.
 It shows the translation notes at the bottom of each page.
 It has my favorite highlighting features.
 It has more colors and highlighting styles than any other app.
 You can highlight single words and layer the highlights over each other.
 It even has Inductive Study symbols.
 You can place notes on each word.
 It has lots of translations for free.
 You can share your notes with the community.
 You can view your notes based on markup and sort them by date.
 You can also view presentations and community notes.
-If you have a premium desktop package of Logos (my link reveals a code to get a 15% discount) you can create your content on the desktop and sync.
+If you have a premium desktop package of Logos (my link will take you to a page with the current sale and/or bonus deal) you can create your content on the desktop and sync.
 You can then set your tablet to split-screen mode with your notes and Scripture text.

 YouVersion – this one is the most popular, and it is a very good app, but I don’t like it for preaching.
 You have access to lots of translations for free and you can download a lot of them for offline access.
 You can create your own notes for each verse that you can share, and you can highlight through the web and on your devices.
 It also has a social media features.
 There’s a live event feature where you can follow along, take notes, ask questions, etc. If you don’t have an Internet connection you can’t access your own notes.
 I preach in areas that don’t have Internet access.
 I have to have my notes on my device.
 You can create notes on the device but you can’t see them in split-screen.